 What is self-directed support?

-When a person has their support needs and outcomes assessed by a social worker or care manager, and the support is funded by Devon County Council (or jointly with the NHS), the anticipated cost of that support will be described as a personal budget.
+When a person has their care and support needs and outcomes assessed by a social care worker, and the support is funded by Devon County Council (or jointly with the NHS), the anticipated cost of that support will be described as a personal budget.

 The support can be delivered in several different ways, but self-directed support is where the person takes responsibility for managing their own support arrangements.

 One of the aims of self-directed support is to enable people to find more creative, personalised and effective ways of getting their needs and outcomes met.

 The person will develop the support plan with their care manager or social worker, and they will take charge of the money required to meet the eligible care and support needs and outcomes that have been identified.

 The person will take full responsibility for arranging the support they need with providers.